Experience in Program Evaluation

 Deepa Shanadi, M.P.H, M.S.

 Ms. Shanadi is an evaluation specialist with experience in protocol and indicator development, survey design, survey implementation, data collector training, qualitative and quantitative data analysis in SPSS, ethics reviews of protocols, writing of evaluation reports, and presentation of findings.
 Over the last nine years, she has provided evaluation technical support for the World Food Program (United Nations Agency), John Snow Inc. (international NGO), and the National Alliance of State and Territorial AIDS Directors (NASTAD).
 She has field experience in Botswana, Ethiopia, Kenya, India, Nepal, Cambodia, Trinidad and Tobago, and Haiti.
-She also was an American India Foundation Clinton Fellow in which she was placed with a NGO that provided comprehensive health and education services to the Soliga tribal population in rural Karnataka, India.
+Ms. Shanadi's current projects include the evaluation of bereavement camps and evaluation of the Cleveland Clinic H.E.A.R.T program.
 She has an MPH in Epidemiology and Biostatistics and a MS in Food Policy and Applied Nutrition from Tufts University.

-The Bureau has a fully staffed and equipped data laboratory, which supports the evaluation staff in completing projects in an efficient and effective manner through the coordination of all data functions, including the development of useful and user-friendly data collection instruments, forms, and technology based reporting functions.
+The Bureau has a fully staffed and equipped data laboratory, which supports the evaluation staff in completing projects in an efficient and effective manner through the coordination of qualitative and quantitative data functions.
+This includes data entry, transcriptions, database development and the development of useful and user-friendly data collection instruments, forms, and technology based reporting functions.